William Cabell Rives: Political career

-Rives's political career began by as one of Nelson County's delegates in the state constitutional convention of 1816.
+Rives' political career began by as one of Nelson County's delegates in the state constitutional convention of 1816.
 Rives then won election and re-election as one of Nelson County's delegates (part time) in the Virginia House of Delegates (serving 1817–19), then won election as one of Albemarle County's delegates in 1822.
 During that session, his younger brother Robert Rives Jr., also served, as one of the Nelson County delegates.

 Rives did not seek re-election to the Virginia legislature because in November 1822, voters in Virginia's 10th congressional district (which included both counties) elected him to represent them in the United States House of Representatives.
 He also won re-election and served from 1823 to 1829.
 In 1829 President Andrew Jackson nominated Rives to become Minister to France.

 When Rives took office, compensation demands for captured American ships and sailors, dating from the Napoleonic era, caused strained relations between the American and French governments.
 The French Navy had captured and sent American ships to Spanish ports while holding their crews captive, thus forcing them to labor without any charges or judicial rules.
 Secretary of State Martin Van Buren, considered relations between the U.S. and France "hopeless."
 Yet, Rives was able to convince the French government to sign a reparations treaty on July 4, 1831, that would award the U.S. ₣ 25,000,000 ($5,000,000) in damages.
 However, the French government fell behind in its payments due to internal financial and political difficulties, but after firm insistence from the United States, payments were finally made in February 1836.

 Rives was presented as a candidate for the Democratic vice presidential nomination in 1835, but the nomination went to Richard M. Johnson, in spite of having been presidential nominee Martin Van Buren's preferred candidate.

 After Rives returned from France, Virginia legislators elected (and twice re-elected) him to the United States Senate.
 He replaced conservative Littleton Tazewell.
 In 1834, Rives resigned because he disagreed the proposed senatorial censure of President Jackson's removal of government deposits from the Bank of the United States.
 However, the next legislature again elected Rives as Senator, this time to replace John Tyler (thus he did not succeed himself).
 During his third term, Rives had become a member of the Whig Party and voted to expunge record of the censure from Senate records.

 Rives also served on the Board of Visitors for the University of Virginia from 1834 to 1849, and for many years as president of the Virginia Historical Society.

 In 1849, Rives once again accepted an appointment (and the Senate confirmed him) as Minister to France.
 He served until 1853, when he returned to his Virginia plantations.
 In 1831, Rives was elected as a member of the American Philosophical Society.